 What’s the best way to use a sponge filter?

-Ever found yourself wondering if your sponge filter is positioned just right?
+Ever found yourself wondering if your sponge filterOpens in a new tab. is positioned just right?
 You’ve followed all the guides, but something still feels off.
 The flow doesn’t seem quite right, and you can’t shake off the nagging feeling that your shrimplets aren’t getting the best water conditions they could.
 Sound familiar?

-The best way to use a sponge filter is to position it upright in your tankOpens in a new tab. with the base on the bottom and the outlet submerged just below the water’s surface.
+The best way to use a sponge filter is to position it upright in your tank with the base on the bottom and the outlet submerged just below the water’s surface.
 This setup maximizes the filter’s efficiency and minimizes noise and splashin

 Let me take you back to my early days as a shrimp keeper.
 I had just set up my first tank, excited to create a new home for my soon-to-be shrimp family.
 I had done my research, or so I thought, and was confident in my sponge filter setup.